yao-creative/yiyaotan-site/content/blog/ee/2025startup.md

 Signaling on their side:

-1) Has specific technical opinions/ tastes, taste is developped over time and from doing, the strong tastes signifies that they care or are passionate about it with the ability.
+1) Has specific technical opinions/ tastes, taste is developped over time and from doing, the strong and specific tastes signifies that they care or are passionate about it and have experience.

 2) Consistent/ large scale projects finished end to end.